The Number e & Binomial Expansion

 Key Frames from the Lecture

-You should be comfortable with the basic laws of exponents:
+The reader should be familiar with the basic laws of exponents:

 These rules are essential for understanding how \((1 + r/k)^k\) behaves as we change \(k\).